 Nat Geo Family Camp

-Nat Geo Family Camp's free eight-part series is for kids of all ages.
-Meant to help foster the same life skills as traditional camp does, there will be themed events — like a talent show and campfire activities — that will keep kids engaged all summer long!
+Last summer, Nat Geo Family Camp offered a free eight-part series for kids of all ages.
+Meant to help foster the same life skills as traditional camp does, the 2020 activities are still up to view now and will help to keep kids engaged all summer long!